SakibBinAlam/Land-Use-Classification-using-Satellite-Image-Dataset/README.md

+(Due to confidential issue, whole project is not uploaded now)
 # Land-Use-Classification-using-Satellite-Image-Dataset <br>
 This project is a part of "AT82.03 Machine Learning" course in Fall 2022 semester at Asian Institute of Technology (AIT). <br>